Fitzgerald’s: Aston Quay

 Growing up in Ireland, you come to realise that certain phenomena can occur from time to time that there’s just no excuse for.
 Hindsight is certainly 20:20, and 20:20 puts a harsh and unforgiving light on things once they’re done.
 Garda Patrol, Dustin the Turkey at the Eurovision Song Contest, The ‘Ah Here Leave It Out’ woman getting paid fistfuls of cash to appear to drunken nightclubbers – to mention a few.
 All equally inexcusable and blatantly ridiculous moments in Irish social history.
 This is okay though.
 All of these were quite evidently outside of the norm and it’s even easy for us now, as it was back then, to hold our hands up as a nation and say- ‘mea culpa lads, things got a bit out of hand there.’

-Some other things though, are so engrained into our national identity that coming to view them with any sense of their ostensible ridiculousness is a harder affair.
+Some other things though are so ingrained into our national identity that coming to view them with any sense of their ostensible ridiculousness is a harder affair.
 This is something I came to realise a number of weeks ago having donated blood and mistiming a bus.
 Realising that another bus wouldn’t be leaving the terminus for at least another hour, I knew there was only one thing for it.
-And that one thing was to be delivered in a pint sized vessel complete with black body and a white head.
+And that one thing was to be delivered in a pint-sized vessel complete with black body and a white head.

 Thereafter, our somewhat perplexed Brazilian companion then listened intently as three Irish nationals described the grand old tradition of swapping pints of porter for pints of blood.
 I’m still not sure if she actually believed us, and who really could blame her – I mean the act of giving stout to blood donors is, admittedly, ostensibly, a bit ridiculous.
 When you try and disassociate from the national psyche for a bit, that is.

-Named presumably after the Fitzgerald part of its owners – The Louis Fitzgerald Group, Fitzgerald’s is included in a portfolio that boasts other such city gems as The Stag’s Head and Kehoe’s.
-Decorated with that familiar Victorian pub architecture sort of persuasion in mind, its features include tiled and wooden flooring, a long granite bar, dark wood and high ceilings.
+Named presumably after the Fitzgerald part of its owners – The Fitzgerald Family, Fitzgerald’s is decorated with that familiar Victorian pub architecture sort of persuasion in mind.
+Its features include tiled and wooden flooring, a long granite bar, dark wood and high ceilings.
 These all combine to create a cosy aesthetic along the front half of the pub’s narrow space, a space that is nicely illuminated with the aid of large mirrors which distribute the light effectively.
-It would be far too picky of us to fault the appearance of this half of the pub – it’s a fine looking shop.
+It would be far too picky of us to fault the appearance of this half of the pub – it’s a fine-looking shop.

 All in all Fitzgerald’s is a fine aul bar that we’ll likely visit more than just the once again.
 Now if you’ll excuse us, we’re off to petition Guinness to bring back the donor’s pint, and then to try and figure out how to tell our Brazilian friend about the pints given to women just out of labour.